 top of page

-Nestled in the southeastern corner of Morocco, Merzouga is a small desert town on the doorstep of the Sahara’s undulating Erg Chebbi dunes.
-For centuries, Merzouga existed as a transit point for merchants traversing the legendary trade routes to Timbuktu, until it eventually became a sacred pilgrimage site for the nomadic Ait Atta tribes.
-Today, it has firmly established itself as a tourist destination, serving as a departure point for overnight adventures at traditional desert camps
+Nestled in the southeast corner of Morocco, Merzouga is a small desert town on the doorstep of the Sahara’s Erg Chebbi dunes.
+For centuries, it existed as a transit point for merchants travelling the legendary trade routes to Timbuktu.
+Over time, it also became a sacred pilgrimage site for nomadic Ait Atta tribes.

-In this Ultimate Travel Guide to Merzouga, discover incredible places to stay in the town and the best time to visit, as well as inspiring things to do in the Erg Chebbi dunes and beyond.
+In this Essential Travel Guide to Merzouga, discover incredible places to stay in the town and the ideal time to visit the Sahara.
+I'll also share with you the best things to do in Merzouga and the Erg Chebbi dunes to help you plan your desert adventure.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!